-At one point during our relocation research, BOLA was a serious contender for us—as was La Paz México, Colorado, Washington, Oregon, even North Carolina!
+At one point during our relocation research, BOLA was a serious contender—as was La Paz México, Colorado, Washington, Oregon, even North Carolina!

-And at the end of the day, we knew in our heart of hearts that it was México—the connection we feel with her and all that she has to offer our family (and we her!)—that was calling our hearts.
+But at the end of the day, we knew in our heart of hearts that it was México—the connection we have with her and all that she has to offer our family (and we, her!)—that was calling us.

-We are eternally grateful that we have found our place and our purpose here in our Querido México.
+We are eternally grateful to our Querido México.